hellbox/srob-migration/content/reviews/collateral-damage.md

 name = "Collateral Damage"
 title = "Collateral Damage"
-dek = "A found poem constructed out of the  The Intercept_\u2019s report on the Obama administration's drone war." type = "Review"facebookauto = "Seattle poet Doug Nufer read The Intercept_'s troubling report on the Obama administration drone war and saw poetry, in this rare (in form, and that we're publishing it on Sunday) review." twitterauto = "Seattle poet Doug Nufer read @the_intercept troubling report on the Obama administration drone war and saw poetry" reviews_byline = ["writers/doug-nufer.md"] reviews_books = ["books/the-drone-papers.md"]
+dek = "A found poem constructed out of the  The Intercept_\u2019s report on the Obama administration's drone war." type = "Review" facebookauto = "Seattle poet Doug Nufer read The Intercept_'s troubling report on the Obama administration drone war and saw poetry, in this rare (in form, and that we're publishing it on Sunday) review." twitterauto = "Seattle poet Doug Nufer read @the_intercept troubling report on the Obama administration drone war and saw poetry" reviews_byline = ["writers/doug-nufer.md"] reviews_books = ["books/the-drone-papers.md"]